Therapy for People Stuck in Patterns

 • ADHD and executive functioning challenges

-• difficulty focusing or completing tasks
+• difficulty focusing, following through, or completing tasks

 Common concerns include:

-• professional burnout and chronic stress
+• chronic stress and professional burnout

 • emotional exhaustion and mental fatigue